alexey-lapin/spring-boot-admin-prometheus-service-discovery/src/README.md

 </dependency>
 ```

-It is also necessary to have spring web stack on classpath e.g. org.springframework.boot:spring-boot-starter-webflux or
+It is also necessary to have spring web stack on classpath e.g. org.springframework.boot:**spring-boot-starter-webflux** or
-org.springframework.boot:spring-boot-starter-web
+org.springframework.boot:**spring-boot-starter-web**

 2. Put the `@EnableAdminServerServiceDiscovery` annotation
-3. Add config props - see Configuration section
+3. Add config props - see Configuration section below
 4. Customize autoconfigured beans if necessary (see `ServiceDiscoveryAutoConfiguration` class)

 ### As a standalone app